Dog Vomiting: Conditions, Diagnosis and Treatment

 - Metabolic disease (such as kidney or liver failure, pancreatitis, diabetes, Addison’s disease, etc)

 Acute and sudden vomiting in dogs may also be a symptom of a variety of conditions, including:

 Treatment largely depends on the underlying cause of why a dog is vomiting.
 Veterinarians will often conduct a number of fairly simple diagnostic tests such as blood work, fecal analysis and x-rays to pinpoint an accurate diagnosis.
 In some cases, an abdominal ultrasound may be recommended to evaluate internal organs more extensively.

 In more chronic cases or cases more difficult to diagnose, further diagnostics such as a blood test for pancreatitis, a test for Addison’s disease, or even surgery to obtain biopsies may be required to identify the underlying cause.

 Common treatments for dog vomiting caused by an inflammation of the stomach or intestines (gastroenteritis), include feeding a bland diet and/or anti-nausea medication.
 More serious conditions often require more intensive therapy such as fluids, hospitalization with injectable medication, and in some cases surgery.
-It’s important to follow your vet’s instructions and are candid with your family veterinarian.
+It's important to follow your vet’s instructions and be candid with your family veterinarian.

 Promptly finding the right treatment plan for your sick dog can help get rid of symptoms faster.
-In many cases, such as vomiting due to consumption of a toxic substance, early treatment could save your dog’s life.
+In many cases, such as vomiting due to the consumption of a toxic substance, early treatment could save your dog’s life.
 Here is a list of common household dangers and toxins for dogs.